JhoelWit/CNN_Cats_Dogs/README.md

+# CNN_test
-# CNN_test is a repository for building my first CNN.
+My first CNN.
 This model will be trained to differentiate a dataset of cats and dogs.

 __Dependencies:__